ascholerChemeketa/cs160Reader/_sources/Algorithms/MergeSort.rst

     </div>
     <br/>

 Once you have merging down, move on to Merge Sort on the next page.
-Remember for later what was mentioned at the end of the video - merging **n** items is a **linear algorithm** - it takes :math:`O(n)` time.
+Remember for later what was mentioned at the end of the video - merging **n** items is a **linear algorithm** - it takes :math:`O(n)` work.